Stop Asking This Annoying Question (and ask this instead)

 We are social beings!

 We are social beings.
 We starve for human connection.
 In a world so “connected” via social media, loneliness is at epidemic levels.
-We are surrounding by people yet are so alone.
+We are surrounded by people yet are so alone.

 As a single mom, I can feel lonely.
 I worry about ever finding the right partner for me.